Heparin During Pregnancy – Is It Safe to Use?

 How Effective Is Heparin During Pregnancy?

 Heparin injection during pregnancy is usually administered to control blood clotting.
 Some women might already be taking the injections, and some might begin during their term of pregnancy.
-Since LMWH does not cross the placenta, experts recommend it as it causes no side effects to the foetus.
+Since LMWH does not cross the placenta, experts recommend it as it causes no side effects to the foetus (4).
 Also, heparin is usually administered around the abdomen area where the fatty layers of the stomach do not permit the needle to get close to the foetus and harm it.
 As the risk of losing blood is high during and post-pregnancy stages, heparin is considered largely effective in stopping blood clots.

 There have been studies which conclude that usage of heparin, in general, is harmful to both the child and the mother.
 Research supports this through various experiments conducted on animals and their results.
 However, all these adverse effects are caused due to Unfractionated Heparin and other blood thinners.
 The discovery of LMWH has indeed been a boon to many mothers suffering from blood clotting problems as blood clotting does pose a major threat during the period of pregnancy.
 Either way, before taking any steps, we advise you to have a thorough discussion with your doctor and only then proceed further.

-Also Read: Blood Clot in the Uterus During Pregnancy: Causes, Complications & Treatment
+Blood Clot in the Uterus during Pregnancy